Home

 As the number of transwomen increases rapidly, the ability of people to recognise a woman as a transwoman seems to be increasing even faster.
 Also, the now frequent appearance of transsexual women on television in reality programmes, soaps and on talk shows has probably caused problems that it has solved from an inclusivity perspective.
 People are becoming increasingly educated (if only subconsciously) as to the signature signs that a woman may be transgender.

-19 year old Juliet Evancho had just transitioned and was developing her career as a model when her sister - Jackie - sang at the inauguration of Donald Trump as President in 2017.
+19-year-old Juliet Evancho had just transitioned and was developing her career as a model when her sister - Jackie - sang at the inauguration of Donald Trump as President in 2017.
 She was immediately out'ed.

 As a result, some transwomen (e.g. me) who have supposedly passed successfully for years or decades have been devastated by a stranger casually identifying and outing them as transgender.
 Conversely, I knew within seconds that a candidate for a job was transgender - which presented me as part of the interview panel with a challenge as it was arguably relevant.